 What makes Ecdysiast different from the other studios in town?

-As the first and only International Pole Federation (IPF) member in the Portland metro area, Ecdysiast always strives to offer the highest standard of pole dancing instruction.
+As one of the first pole school’s to open in 2008 in the Portland metro area, Ecdysiast always strives to offer the highest standard of pole dancing instruction.
 Our instructors have years of experience and only teach a true pole dancing class; a full two hours of pole instruction and strength/flexibility training.
 Instructors are also well trained in other disciplines of dance, gymnastics and movement.
-We maintain a 1:1 student to pole ratio in class, which is fully equipped with 16 ft spinning/stationary high quality brass poles.
-However, what truly sets us above and beyond any other studio in town is that, to us, pole dance is not just about fitness or sensuality, it is an art form.
-To quote the IPF, “Pole dancing is a medium of artistic expression which, when well-performed, articulates passion, beauty, and power.
+We maintain a 1:1 student to pole ratio in class, which is fully equipped with 16 ft spinning/stationary high quality stainless steel poles.
+However, what truly sets us above and beyond any other studio in town is that, to us, pole dance is not just about fitness or sensuality, it is a performing art form.
+To quote the IPF (International Pole Federation), “Pole dancing is a medium of artistic expression which, when well-performed, articulates passion, beauty, and power.
 It is the combination of athletic strength and endurance with the style and grace of a dancer which makes for a truly inspiring performance.”
 This is our goal for each Ecdysiast student.
 Our classes and instructors make this a tangible possibility for anyone.

 How do I register?

 8-week courses, Taster classes, workshops and private lessons/parties require pre-registration.
-Course/class registration requires a deposit which may be paid with Visa, MasterCard, Discover, cash, check and/or money order.
-Deposits can be made over the phone with a valid credit card or in person at the studio.
+Course/class registration requires payment which may be paid with credit/debit card, cash, check and/or money order.
+Registration payment(s) can be made over the phone with a valid credit/debit card or in person at the studio.
 It is also possible to mail in payment.
 Checks/Money orders should be made out to Ecdysiast.
 For after hours payments, use locked drop box to the right of our front door.
 Be sure to include personal contact details as well as course information.

 Is Ecdysiast co-ed?